 In order to allocate proceeds of the bridge financing transactions, a determination of the fair value of the common unit, warrant and conversion features of the Bridge Notes was required.
 We used an alternative discounted cash flow method to value the Bridge Notes.
 More specifically, we determined the fair value of the straight convertible debt component by discounting principal and interest payments back to the present value at a 40% required rate of return over a dollar-weighted average term of 0.69 years as of December 31, 2016 and as of June 30, 2017 we used a 45% required rate of return over a dollar-weighted average term of 0.17 years.
 As of December 31, 2016 and June 30, 2017, we determined the fair value of the embedded value of the option's ability to convert at a 10% discount into the next Qualified Equity Financing.
-For June 30, 2017, this was done by discounting the difference between the aggregate Bridge Note principal plus interest at a 10% discount for lack of marketability times a 95% probability of a Qualified Equity Financing closing prior to the maturity date of the Bridge Note.
-For December 31, 2016, this was done by discounting the difference between the aggregate Bridge Note principal plus interest at a 10% discount to the next Qualified Equity Financing and the aggregate Bridge Note principal plus interest at a 10% discount to the next Qualified Equity Financing closing prior to the maturity date of the Bridge Note principal plus interest at a 50% required rate of return less a 10% discount for lack of marketability times an 80% probability of a Qualified Equity Financing closing prior to the maturity date of the Bridge Note.
+For June 30, 2017, this was done by discounting the difference between the aggregate Bridge Note principal plus interest at a 45% required rate of return less a 10% discount for lack of marketability times a 95% probability of a Qualified Equity Financing closing prior to the maturity date of the Bridge Note.
+For December 31, 2016, this was done by discounting the difference between the aggregate Bridge Note principal plus interest at a 10% discount to the next Qualified Equity Financing and the aggregate Bridge Note principal plus interest at a 50% required rate of return less a 10% discount for lack of marketability times an 80% probability of a Qualified Equity Financing closing prior to the maturity date of the Bridge Note.
 Changes to the assumptions used in such valuation could have a significant impact on these fair values.

-Valuation of Derivative Liability Associated with Bridge Notes

-The derivative liability relating to the debt component of the Bridge Notes is measured at fair value and is subsequently remeasured at fair value at each reporting date.
-Changes in the fair value of the derivative liability are recognized as a component of amortization of debt discount and issuance cost in our consolidated statement of operations.
+Valuation of Embedded Derivative Liability Associated with Bridge Notes derivative liability are recognized as a component of amortization of debt discount and issuance cost in our consolidated statement of operations.
 We continued to recognize changes in the fair value of the derivative liability embedded in the Bridge Notes until the conversion into the Qualified Equity Financing, which occurred in connection with the conversion of the Bridge Notes into Series B Preferred Units in August 2017.